 Dog Body Language

-Most people tend to misunderstand or disregard dogs’ body language.
-There are thousands of videos on the Internet of dogs who are desperately indicating they would prefer that the humans back off, while the humans actually talk about how happy the dogs are.
+Most people misunderstand or disregard dogs’ body language.
+There are thousands of videos on the Internet of dogs who are desperately saying they would prefer that the humans back off, while the humans talk about how happy the dogs are.

 Perhaps the biggest differences we can make are not the dramatic ones.
 They may be in the ways we can change our everyday interactions with our dogs.
 I got interested in this subject because I have a dog, Zani, who is unusually pressure sensitive.
 She is fairly resilient, but is still very sensitive about her space.
 To her I am that “looming guy” who stands too close, reaches toward her too abruptly, and makes too much noise.